aws/aws-cdk-rfcs/text/0300-programmatic-toolkit.md

 A good example for this is `cdk deploy` and the `--rollback` / `--no-rollback` options.
 Typically `--no-rollback` is used to increase iteration speed during development and a production deployment would run with `--rollback`.
-However there are situations in which a rollback is still preferable.
+However there are situations in which deploying in rollback mode is necessary, or even an explicit rollback needs to be performed before a deployment can continue.
 For example if the stack is in a failed state or if the update contains a replacement which must always be run with rollbacks enabled.
 In an interactive CLI it makes sense to prompt the user for their input if these situations are detected, even if the user originally had `--no-rollback` specified.